 Why can’t goodness simply exist as the objective standard and not as a person?
 After all, we don’t normally think of love as a person.

-Let’s start by using John’s axiom that love is the objective standard that encompasses all of goodness2.
+Let’s start with the axiom that love is the objective standard that encompasses all of goodness2.
 We’re not speaking of romantic love, but more broadly of the Greek term, agape.
 At a minimum, this can be defined as willfully valuing the welfare of another person, i.e. benevolence or altruism.

 Many things in this world are beneficial, such as my comfy recliner that I sit in while writing blog entries, but I would never say that it loves me3.
 It’s not a person, but an object, and objects don’t love.
 Most would also argue that democracy benefits society, but it would be equally silly to say that democracy loves us, showing us that concepts don’t love either.